Australia v New Zealand Double-Header

-There is some trackwork is taking place on parts of the T2, T3 and Southern Highlands Line and will impact fans travelling from the South, Bankstown and Southern Highlands lines.
+There is some trackwork taking place on parts of the T1, Hunter Line, Central Coast and Newcastle Lines that will impact fans travelling from the North, Hornsby and Newcastle lines.
 Rail replacement buses will be running to ensure fans get to the game.

 Sydney Buses services are running to a regular Saturday timetable.